-Student Name: LACC ID: Phone Number: pregnant.
-The application of Title 10 Code g this Declaration of Pregnancy to inform the Radiation Safety Officer (RSO) that I am estimated date of delivery is I have made the decision to permit the embryo/fetal dose limits specified by the Nuclear Regulatory Commission (NRC) in of Federal Regulations Part 20.1208 (10 CFR 20.1208) or the State of California Ionizing es as applicable.
-Declarant mu st choose one of the following options: I prefer that do simeters issued to me for fetal monitoring and corresponding reports of results be: held at the RSO office where I will arrange to personally collect and exchange them at the start of each wear period. sent to me via the contact person of the Dosimeter series assigned to the authorized user or facility where I carry out my Clinical Training, at the start of each wear period.
+Student Name: LACC ID: Phone Number: S n of Pregnancy to inform the Radiation Safety Officer (RSO) that I am delivery is I have made the decision to permit 11 dose limits specified by the Nuclear Regulatory Commission (NRC) in ations Part 20.1208 (10 CFR 20.1208) or the State of California Ionizing Radiation Rules as applicable. ations Part 20.1208 (10 CFR 20.1208) of the State of Camornia formating Radiation Rules as applicable.
+Declarant must choose one of the following options: I prefer that dosimeters issued o me for fetal monitoring and corresponding reports of results be: O office where I will arrange to personally collect and exchange them ach wear period. he contact person of the Dosimeter series assigned to the authorized user re I carry out my Clinical Training, at the start of each wear period.